-Nearly 40 percent of seniors have at least one disability, and most of that number have mobility challenges.
-Yet limited mobility doesn’t mean exercise is off limits.
+Nearly 40 percent of seniors have at least one disability, and the majority of that number have mobility challenges too.
+However, senior exercise shouldn’t be impacted by limited mobility.
 Many creative approaches are in motion to help mobility-challenged seniors stay fit.

 “Having a mobility issue – whether from a disability, injury, or chronic condition – changes many parts of a person’s life,” says Callie Whitwell, chief operating officer and founding partner at Lifetime Wellness.
 Her company provides person-centered wellness, life enrichment, and recreational programming to independent living, assisted living, skilled nursing and rehabilitation, and memory care facilities throughout Texas and Oklahoma.